 The Bruno House has only a narrow façade to the Strauss street with 6 windows and three cantilevered balconies.
 The house was built in 1933 by the architect Ze'ev (Wilhelm) Haller with three storeys.
-It served as a home for the teachers of the Balfour School opposite.
+It served as a home for the teachers of the Balfour School to the opposite.
 The client was Bruno Boaz and Josef Schwabe from the Tel Aviv Building Company.
-The building is therefore also known as Boaz-Schwabe-Haus.
-Wilhelm Haller was born in Gliwice (Silesia), studied at the Bauschule Zittau and at the TU Darmstadt.
-He worked in Breslau, Frankfurt am Main and Leipzig in various architectural offices before opening his own architectural office in 1914.
+The building is therefore also known as Boaz-Schwabe-House.
+Wilhelm Haller was born in Gliwice (Germany now Poland) and studied at the TU Darmstadt.
+He worked in Breslau (Wroclaw), Frankfurt and Leipzig, before opening his own architectural office in 1914.
 After the seizure of power by Adolf Hitler in 1933, Haller moved to Tel Aviv.

 In 2004, the Bruno House was renovated and expanded by Bar Orian Architects.
 The new floors are located in the rear part of the building and are not noticeable from the street.
-This kept the original character of the building from this side.
+This kept the original character of the building untouched.

 The Poliashuk House on the right was built in 1934 by Shlomo Liaskovski and Jacob Orenstein.
-The Gottgold House on the left was built in 1938 and designed by Yehuda Magidovitch, who also designed Esther Cinema on Dizengoff Square.
+The Gottgold House on the left was built in 1938 and designed by Yehuda Magidovitch, who also designed the famous Esther Cinema on Dizengoff Square now called Hotel Cinema.

-The Poliashuk House was planned as an office building and today serves as a hotel.
-It is marketed as Poli House and houses an exclusive design hotel with a rooftop terrace.
-The house on the other side of the street was not renovated in 2019 yet.
+The Poliashuk House was planned as an office building and serves todayas a hotel.
+It is marketed as Poli House, an exclusive design hotel with a rooftop terrace.
+The house on the other side of the street was not yet renovated.

-On the narrow property between Levanda Street and HaRakevet Street stands a residential building of Shimon Hamadi Levy.
-The Levy House cuts like a steamer through the streets of Tel Aviv.
-The building was built in 1934 and has at the narrowest point an essay that looks like the bridge of a ship.
-At the bow and at the rear of the building there are rounded balconies that look like a railing.
+On the narrow property between Levanda Street and HaRakevet Street stands a residential building by architect Shimon Hamadi Levy.
+The Levy House cuts through the streets of Tel Aviv like a steamer .
+The building was errected in 1934 and has at the narrowest point a tower that looks like a navigation bridge.
+At the bow and at the rear of the building, there are rounded balconies that look like a railing.

 The Acum House is different from the other Bauhaus buildings on Rothschild Boulevard through the open balconies.
 The balconies consist of a cantilevered concrete slab and horizontal balusters.
 This detail also occurs at the Bauhaus in Dessau.
 The building of Yitzhak Rapoport (1901-1990) consists of three parts, a lower living area, the vertical staircase in the middle and a slightly higher living area.
 The staircase has nine narrow windows, each of these windows has its own little sun roof.
 This makes the staircase the most eye-catching detail of the house.
 The higher living area is completed by a horizontal beam, which formerly served as a substructure for sun protection slats.
 This beam does not go to the edge of the building except for the outer edge of the windows.
 Usually such a beam traces the cubature of the building and creates a transition between the white structure and the blue sky.